lfd/grinch/README.md

 testing purposes.
 Grinch is designed to run on RISC-V platforms.
 It is able to run userspace processes (ELF format), and virtual machines.
 Userland applications shall have basic POSIX support.
 Therefore, grinch comes with its own minimalist libc implementation.
+For compatibility reasons, the syscall interface tries to be compatible with Linux as good as possible.

+Grinch contains a minimalist Virtual Machine Monitor that is able to boot itself as virtual machine.

-Don't expect anything to work.
+Anyway, don't expect anything to work.

 <img src="res/logo.png" width="35%"/>